OpenTranslationBible/open-bible/en-GB/02.Exodus/md/exodus-15.md

 Pharaoh’s chariots and his army He has thrown into the sea; the finest of Pharaoh’s officers are drowned in the Red Sea.

 ## Exodus 15:5
-The deep waters covered them; they sank to the depths like a stone.
+The deep waters enveloped them; they sank into the depths like a stone.

 ## Exodus 15:6
 Your right hand, Lord, is majestic in power; Your right hand, Lord, shatters the enemy.